Current stage: Preliminary Injunction

 May 30, 2025

-Key EventDefendants filed a motion to dismiss the case for lack of jurisdiction and for failure to state a claim.
+The defendants filed a memorandum in support of their motion to dismiss, addressing arguments for lack of jurisdiction and for failure to state a claim.

 May 30, 2025